polyfony-inc/polyfony/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/713fa5be-b3d6-4a10-b544-90ef45580ec0/big.png)](https://insight.sensiolabs.com/projects/713fa5be-b3d6-4a10-b544-90ef45580ec0)

-## Polyfony is a simple and powerful PHP micro-framework.
+## Polyfony is an intuitive, lightweight and powerful PHP micro-framework.

+#### Philosophy
+Inspired by Symfony and Laravel but tailored to favour an inclination towards extreme simplicity and efficiency.

-Compared to major PHP frameworks, Polyfony covers 95% of what we need most of the time, while using 5% of ressources, space, configuration files and dependencies required by major frameworks.
+Compared to major PHP frameworks, Polyfony covers 95%+ of what we need most of the time, and does so using a fragment of the ressources, space, configuration files and dependencies required by major frameworks.
-Our approach is to allow you to know how everything works by keeping the codebase extremely small.
-Instead of refering to the documentation, you can look at the source code almost as easily.
-Polyfony is [fast by design](https://github.com/polyfony-inc/polyfony/wiki/Benchmark) (≤ 20ms/hit on your average app & server), and can get even faster (1~5ms) using the different integrated caching options.

 #### Features
-routing, bundles, controllers, views, database abstraction, environments, locales, cache, vendor, helpers, authentication, profiler…
+Routing, bundles, controllers, views, ORM, environments, locales, cache, authentication, form helper... and limitless extensibility via composer.

-#### Philosophy
-Inspired by Symfony and Laravel but tailored to favour an inclination towards extreme simplicity and efficiency

 #### Footprint [of an Hello World](https://github.com/polyfony-inc/polyfony/wiki/Benchmark)
-* ≤ 300 Ko of disk space (35% of comment lines)
+* ≤ 300 Ko of disk space *(35% of comment lines)*
 * ≤ 400 Ko of RAM
 * ≤ 2.5 ms (cold)

 ## Requirements
 Current *hard* requirements are : Linux/MacOS/xBSD, PHP >= 7.1, ext-pdo, ext-sqlite3, ext-mbstring, ext-msgpack and a rewrite module (mod_rewrite)